piomin/kubernetes-workshop/readme.md

 ```

 #### 1.d) Skaffold
-Check Skaffold version by calling `skaffold version`.
+Check Skaffold version by calling `skaffold version`.\
+You can download it here: https://skaffold.dev/docs/install/.

 #### 1.e) Istio
-Check Istio CLI version by calling `istioctl version`.
+Check Istio CLI version by calling `istioctl version`.\
+You can download it here: https://github.com/istio/istio/releases/tag/1.7.2.

+#### 1.f) Docker Registry
+You need to have account on the remote Docker Registry like docker.io.\
+Your docker.io username is then referred as `YOUR_DOCKER_USERNAME`.

+#### 1.g) Existing cluster on GKE

 ### 2. Skaffold/Jib

 #### 2.a) Initialize Skaffold for projects
-My docker.io login is `piomin`, which is used then in case of pushing image to remote registry.
+My docker.io login is `piomin`, so I will just replace all occurrences of `<YOUR_DOCKER_USERNAME>` into `piomin`.
+It is used then in case of pushing image to remote registry.
 Go to callme-service `cd callme-service`.\
 Execute command `skaffold init --XXenableJibInit`.\
-You should message `One or more valid Kubernetes manifests are required to run skaffold`.\
+You should see the message `One or more valid Kubernetes manifests are required to run skaffold`.\
-You should create a directory `k8s` and place there YAML manifest with `Deployment`.\
+Then you should create a directory `k8s` and place there a YAML manifest with `Deployment`.\
 For example:\
 ```yaml
 apiVersion: apps/v1